vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 In this article, we'll discuss how to configure a ProGlove scanner and integrate the scan event into a Peakboard application.

 In the [second part of this mini-series](/Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html), we will go one step further and give the barcode scanner user feedback about the scan, like if the scanned code was processed successfully.
 The feedback can be given by a simple green or red light or even a small display on the scanner.

+In [the third part of the series](/Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.html) we will build a full blown use case by handling a transfer order from SAP with ProGlove.

 ## Configuration